-Credit Card Review: The Platinum Cashback Everyday Credit Card From American Express UK
+No annual fee: A review of the Platinum Cashback Everyday Credit Card from American Express UK

 But, we also recognise that depending on your situation, you may be happy with a no-nonsense cash discount on your purchases rather than diving into the world of loyalty points.
-Fortunately, American Express UK has a number of cashback card options available.
+Fortunately, American Express has a number of cashback cards available.
 One of those is the Platinum Cashback Everyday Credit Card.

 As this card does not earn any points, there is no welcome points bonus if you are accepted for this card.
-Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first three months after you activate the card.
+Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first three months of card membership.
 You would need to spend £2,000 in that period to receive the full £100 cashback.

 There’s no annual fee, so provided you’re able to spend the full £2,000 in the first three months, you’ll come out £100 in front.

 Representative example: 25.7% APR variable with a purchase rate of 25.7% per annum with an assumed credit limit of £1,200.

 This is a simple card with a simple cashback earning structure, although it’s not very lucrative or exciting.
 After the first three months of card membership (where you’ll earn the 5% cashback discussed above), you’ll then earn: